Lawrence S. Bloomberg Faculty of Nursing

 Mental Health 2 for Nurse Practitioners

-This 8-week online course focuses on the role of the nurse practitioner in mental health and addictions in the following areas: depressive disorders, bipolar disorders, schizophrenia spectrum and other psychotic disorders, consent and capacity, and an overview of interpersonal therapy approaches; as well as considerations for the care of clients of the LBGTQ2S community.
-The course content addresses care issues across the lifespan.
+This 8-week online course focuses on the role of the nurse practitioner in mental health and addictions in the following areas: depressive disorders, schizophrenia spectrum and other psychotic disorders, bipolar […]

 Mental Health 3 for Nurse Practitioners

-This 8-week online course focuses on the role of the nurse practitioner in mental health and addictions in the following areas: Trauma, personality disorders with a focus on borderline personality, neurocognitive disorders with a focus on ADHD, palliative approaches to mental health, and mental health in corrections.
-The course content addresses care issues across the lifespan.
+This 8-week online course focuses on the role of the nurse practitioner in mental health and addictions in the following areas: trauma, personality disorders with a focus on borderline personality, […]

 Mental Health 4 for Nurse Practitioners

-This 8-week online course focuses on the role of the nurse practitioner in mental health and addictions in the context of care in the following areas: substance related and addictive disorders including the use of stimulants and benzodiazepines, opioids, alcohol, cannabis; feeding and eating disorders; sleep/wake disorders.
-The course content addresses care issues across the lifespan.
+This 8-week online course focuses on the role of the nurse practitioner in mental health and addiction in the context of care in the following areas: substance-related and addictive disorders […]

 This certificate consists of 4 courses, each 8-weeks in duration and delivered through the University of Toronto’s learning management system (Quercus).